hawtio/website/src/docs/configuration.md

 ## Environment Variables

 Using [Docker](http://docker.io/) containers is increasingly common.
-We now have a [docker container for running hawtio](https://github.com/fabric8io/hawtio-docker) for example.
+We now have a [docker container for running hawtio](https://github.com/fabric8io/hawtio-docker).

-When using docker then environment variables are a preferred way to configure things with environmental values.
+When using docker, environment variables are a preferred way to pass configuration options to hawtio.

-So when using **hawtio-base** or **hawtio-default** you can use environment variables to override any of the properties on this page.
+With **hawtio-base** or **hawtio-default** you can use environment variables to override any of the hawtio properties listed below.

-To override property "hawtio.foo" just set an environment variable (using _ for dots).
+To override property "hawtio.foo" set an environment variable (using _ for dots).

     export hawtio_foo=bar

-and if you boot up hawtio in that shell (or you pass that variable into a docker container) then you will override the system property _hawtio.foo_
+If you boot up hawtio in that shell (or you pass that variable into a docker container) then you will override the system property _hawtio.foo_

 ## Configuring Security

 hawtio enables security out of the box depending on the container it is running within.
-Basically there is two types of containers:
+There are two types of container:

 - Karaf based containers
 - Web containers